JuliaLang/julia/doc/stdlib/sort.rst

 algorithm for numeric values, including integers and floats.

-``MergeSort`` is an O(n log n) stable sorting algorithm but is not in-place – it requires a temporary array of equal size to the input array – and is typically not quite as fast as ``QuickSort``.
+``MergeSort`` is an O(n log n) stable sorting algorithm but is not in-place – it requires a temporary array of half the size of the input array – and is typically not quite as fast as ``QuickSort``.
 It is the default algorithm for non-numeric data.